-All staff are made aware that children can abuse other children (often referred to as child-on-child abuse), and that it can happen both inside and outside of school and online.
+All staff are made aware that children can abuse other children (often referred to as child-on-child abuse), and that it can happen both inside and outside of school and online (cyber bullying).
 All staff are aware of procedures with regard to child-on-child abuse and the important role they have to play in preventing it and responding where they believe a child may be at risk from it.
+We have a zero-tolerance approach to abuse and it is never passed off as "banter", "just having a laugh", "part of growing up", or "boys will be boys" as this can lead to culture of unacceptable behaviour.
 We know that even if there are no reports in our school it does not mean it is not happening, if there are any concerns regarding child-on-child abuse staff should speak to the designated safeguarding leads.